 Class II – Dominant Emission – Near Infrared: Classic T Tauri star with significant circumstellar dust, lasting up to 106 years.
 Most of the energy is coming from the central object (warm black body), but there is still emissions from the disk.
-The disk is optically thick.
-The disk mass now is very roughly 0.01M⊙.

 Class III – Dominant Emission – Visible: Pre-main sequence, weak line T-Tauri star that no longer has any significant circumstellar material.
-The disk is optically thin.
-The disk is roughly 0.003M⊙, and is about 107 years old.

 Specific Aspects of Star Formation Relevant to our Work

 Our study will focus on triggered star formation and attempt to determine the types of star formation that are occurring a small region of the sky.
-Most star formation begins due to spontaneous processes on a galactic scale, but triggered star formation takes over and extends the star formation process according to Elmegreen 1998.
-The presence of dense or compressed gasses is necessary for all star formation.
-If there is enough mass/density, gravity alone will produce a star.
-Triggered star formation occurs when an outside source of energy triggers the formation of a star before conditions become sufficient for free fall.
+Most star formation begins due to spontaneous processes on a galactic scale, but triggered star formation takes over and extends the star formation process.
+When an outside source of energy triggers the formation of a star before conditions become sufficient for free fall the triggering process will leave sequentially younger stars in its path while clouds broken into filaments by magnetic fields will show a filamentary pattern of protostars.